mit-ll-responsible-ai/equine/README.md

 2) An in-distribution score, indicating whether any of the model's known labels should be trusted.

 Dive into our [documentation examples](https://mit-ll-responsible-ai.github.io/equine/) to get started.
-Additionally, we provide a companion web application (tbd).
+Additionally, we provide a [companion web application](https://mit-ll-responsible-ai.github.io/equine-webapp/)

 ## Installation
 Users are recommended to install a virtual environment such as Anaconda, as is also recommended